-6 Prior Authorization's Effect on Patient Health
+5 Prior Authorization's Effect on Patient Health

 Prior authorization reduced the number of non-emergent ambulance rides taken by dialysis patients.
-Although this regulation caused a sharp decline in potentially fraudulent payments, the additional administrative burden may have resulted in some patients forgoing treatment if they could not find alternative transportation.
+Although the reform caused a sharp decline in potentially fraudulent payments, the additional administrative burden may have resulted in some patients forgoing treatment if they could not find alternative transportation.
 If these missed sessions resulted in adverse events like hospitalization or death, Medicare's savings from fewer ambulance reimbursements could have been offset by higher costs in other parts of the ESRD program, as well as a lower quality of life for the affected patients.

 To assess the impact of prior authorization on health outcomes, we estimate Equation (4) at the patient-month level, with measures of patients' health as our outcome variables.
-We control for a rich set of patient and facility characteristics, including facility fixed effects, while clustering our standard errors at the district level.
+We control for a rich set of patient and facility characteristics, including facility fixed effects, while clustering standard errors at the district level.

-Table 7 presents the effects of prior authorization on patient adherence to dialysis, as well as downstream health outcomes like hospitalizations and mortality.
-We find no evidence that prior authorization led to either decreases in dialysis sessions or increases in adverse events.
-In fact at the 95% confidence level, we can rule out even a 0.3% decrease in monthly dialysis sessions.
+Table 7 presents the effects of prior authorization on patients' adherence to dialysis, as well as downstream health outcomes like hospitalizations and mortality.
+We find no evidence that prior authorization led to either decreases in dialysis sessions or increases in adverse events, ruling out even a 0.3% decrease in monthly dialysis sessions at a 95% confidence level.

 (1) Dialysis Sessions (2) Mortality (3) All-Cause Hosp.
 (4) Fluid Hosp.

-Brangere Sessions Till Caase Hosp.
-Traia frosp.

 Prior Auth. -0.0269 0.000296 -0.00138 -0.000817

 (0.0123) (0.000516) (0.00168) (0.000610)

 Year-Month FE 1 1 1 1

 District FE 1 1 1 1

 Pat/Fac Controls 1 1 1 1

 R-squared 0.00843 0.00387 0.0108 0.00412

 Dep.
 Var.
 Mean 12.12 0.00988 0.122 0.0116

 Observations 15077249 15077249 15077249 15077249